pyta-uoft/website/index.md

 ### W0101 Unreachable {#W0101}

 This error occurs when there is some code behind a "return" or "raise" statement.
-This code will never be accessed, therefore check your code carefully if you are getting this error.
+This code will never be accessed, therefore correct your code if you are getting this error.

 ```python
 def add(lst):